Slippage

 6. Liquidity plays a crucial role in the supply-demand resilience.
 When a stock is liquid, an order usually only takes a small fraction of the market depth.
 Hence, the gap between the bid and ask price can be refilled quickly due to high market participation and a small gap.
 However, when a stock is illiquid, a single order might already take the top few layers of the order book, creating a wide gap between the bid and ask price and volume, which makes a bigger shift in the equilibrium price.
 This will create an impact which is permanent in nature.

-Market impact componenets
+Market impact components

 7. Order Size